watcho-oshiro/watcho-oshiro.github.io/index.markdown

 layout: home
 ---

-This is the Ryunoske Oshiro's website.
+This is Ryunoske Oshiro's website.